Essential Steps for Sheltering in Place

 How will I get the order?

 Shelter-in-place orders are issued by state or local officials to protect public safety during an emergency.
 There are several methods that authorities use to communicate these orders to the public.
-Make sure to know what methods are used by your local aurthorities.
+Be sure to verify the communication methods used by your local authorities.

 Alert Systems